ninjalf2/cambridge_851n/README.md

-# cambridge_cxn
+# cambridge_851n
-Custom component for Home Assistant that integrates the Cambridge Audio CXN/CXNv2 network media player.
+Custom component for Home Assistant that integrates with the Cambridge Audio Azur 851N network media player.
 This integration will add a new Media Player entity to your Home Assistant installation.

-Create a directory called `cambridge_cxn` under the `custom_components` directory, and save the files from this repo in there.
+Create a directory called `cambridge_851n` under the `custom_components` directory, and save the files from this repo in there.

-Enable the component by adding following to `configuration.yaml`
+Enable the component by adding the following to `configuration.yaml`

 ```
 media_player:
-  - platform: cambridge_cxn
+  - platform: cambridge_851n
-    host: 192.168.123.51
+    host: <ip or hostname>
-    name: Cambridge CXN
+    name: Cambridge Azur 851N
 ```